Labonneguigue/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Models Experimented

+In this case, I needed a regression network that outputs a unique output, the steering angle.
+This result is then used to steer the car.

 I have been really impressed by the work Nvidia has been doing using convolutionnal neural network to teach a car how to drive by itself by copying the driving habits of a human driver as described in this [paper](https://arxiv.org/pdf/1604.07316v1.pdf).